lucky-wolf/DW2-XL/README.md

 ## Targeting and Countermeasures
 - Have been somewhat nerfed to keep these systems from becoming too much of a "win" for high-tech fleets.
 They help, they're still critical, but they're not a lock-out against your opponents.
+- Sensors have gained some targeting value
+- Long range sensors have gained some fleet targeting value

 ## Colonization
 - This tech tree is more freely explorable, not requiring you to research every type of habitat in order to get to the higher levels of technology in those biomes you care about.
   - This should give you and the AIs the ability to make good use out of whatever resources can be found in your region of the galaxy, supplementing tech to make your local area colonizable, rather than needing the perfect map to have a viable and fun game.
+- There is a 4th level of colonization modules
+  - 25M, 50M, 75M, 100M capacity
+  - Static energy is higher than vanilla
+  - Static energy cost scales with capacity (so you're unlikely to be able to have more than 1 on a single ship)

 ## Planetary Facilities
 - Maintenance is much reduced to make it possible to not wreck yours (or the AI's) economy.